AdmcCarthy/Investigating_Baseball_Data/README.rst

     $ Baseball_data_investigation.py

-To downdload the dataset, and process it into one table.
+To downdload the dataset,
+and process it into one table tailored for this  projects question.

 Or see the notebooks to view and run the data examination and prelimary data analysis.